GL-Li/vimwiki/sed.md

 # replace a file and print all lines to stdout
 sed 's/hahah/xxxx/g' iris.csv

-# replace a file and print only replaced lines to stdout
+# replace a file and print only replaced lines to stdout, need both -n and /p
-sed -n 's/hahah/xxxx/g' iris.csv
+sed -n 's/hahah/xxxx/p' iris.csv
 ```

 **replace string from stdout**